 Advanced diesel engine designs and emission control technologies were developed to meet strict tailpipe emissions standards for new commercial vehicles manufactured in 2007 and the stricter standard established for 2010.
 Thanks to the clean diesel system found on new and newer diesel commercial vehicles, it takes about 60 of today’s trucks to generate the same level of emissions as just one truck manufactured in 1988.
 EPA and National Highway Traffic Safety Administration (NHTSA) established a national program to reduce GHG emissions and establish new fuel efficiency standards for commercial vehicles that will increase their fuel efficiency by up to about 40 percent when fully implemented in 2027.
 Clean diesel is the primary powertrain that will achieve these goals.

-Those Phase 1 rules are now implemented beginning with model year 2014 and EPA and NHTSA announced proposed rules for the second phase of fuel economy and greenhouse gas emissions reduction from the heavy-duty fleet will kick-in beginning 2021 and phase-in through 2027.
+Those Phase 1 rules are now implemented beginning with model year 2014 and the second phase of fuel economy and greenhouse gas emissions reduction from the heavy-duty fleet will kick-in beginning 2021 and phase-in through 2027.
 These rules are expected to eliminate 1.2 billion tons of GHG emissions between 2014 and 2027.

 The U.S. already has one of the strictest standards in the world regarding clean air requirements for automobiles and light trucks, including diesel models, which are held to the same strict standard as gasoline, hybrid and other competing technologies.
-While introducing new diesel clean is an accomplishment in and of itself, the industry is not resting on its accomplishments.
-Beginning in 2017, a more stringent Tier 3 emissions standard will replace the Tier 2 standard for newly manufactured passenger vehicles.
-Thanks to over a decade of innovation, clean diesel technology has been developed and deployed to meet these strict Tier 2 passenger vehicle emissions standards.
+While introducing new clean diesel is an accomplishment in and of itself, the industry is not resting on its accomplishments.
+In 2017, the more stringent Tier 3 emissions standard replaced the Tier 2 standard for newly manufactured passenger vehicles.
+Thanks to over a decade of innovation, clean diesel technology meets these stricter Tier 3 passenger vehicle emissions standards.
 These cleaner diesel cars, pickups and SUVs are also more efficient and contribute to GHG emission reduction.
 If every full-size pickup sold were diesel, the fuel savings and GHG reductions would be the same as 15 percent of the U.S. passenger car fleet switching to all-electric technology.